VISTA: Verification In Sequential Turn-based Assessment: Results

 \subsection{Ablations}

 While VISTA consistently outperforms both FActScore and LLM-as-Judge on crowdsourced dialogue datasets, it is important to understand which components drive these gains.
-The three methods differ along several dimensions: (1) conversational contextualization (present in LLM-as-Judge but not FActScore), (2) decomposition into atomic claims (present in FActScore but not LLM-as-Judge), (3) use of few-shot exemplars (present in FActScore but not LLM-as-Judge), and (4) multi-class categorization of unverifiable claims (unique to VISTA).
+The three methods differ along several dimensions: (1) conversational contextualization (present in LLM-as-Judge but not FActScore), (2) decomposition into atomic claims (present in FActScore but not LLM-as-Judge), (3) use of few-shot examples (present in FActScore but not LLM-as-Judge), and (4) multi-class categorization of unverifiable claims (unique to VISTA).
 Further complicating this picture is the lack of a consistent ranking between FActScore and LLM-as-Judge across datasets (Table~\ref{tab:main_results}).

-To disentangle these factors, we performed three ablation analyses using the FaithDial dataset---the largest and most conversationally grounded benchmark---and the DeepSeek-v3-Chat model, which achieved the highest baseline accuracy on this dataset.
+To disentangle these factors, we performed three ablation analyses using the FaithDial dataset---the largest and most conversationally grounded benchmark---and the \textsc{DeepSeek-v3-Chat} model, which achieved the highest baseline accuracy on this dataset.
 We focus on Stage~2 (verification), which determines whether a claim is \textsc{VERIFIED} or \textsc{UNVERIFIABLE}, as the dataset does not contain fine-grained labels for Stage~3 categories.
+We consider the following variants of VISTA:

-\textbf{Ablation setup.} We consider the following variants of the full VISTA pipeline: \begin{enumerate} \item \textbf{No Background Context:} Removes prior turns (``background knowledge'') from the verification prompt, so claims are judged solely against the retrieved reference text. \item \textbf{No Dialogue History:} Removes conversational context from both decomposition and verification stages, isolating the effect of sequential grounding. \item \textbf{Zero-Shot:} Runs both stages without few-shot exemplars, using only task instructions. \end{enumerate}
+\begin{enumerate} \item \textbf{No Accumulated Claims:} Removes the accumulated set of verified and out-of-scope claims from prior turns from the verification prompt, so claims are judged solely against the retrieved reference text. \item \textbf{No Dialogue History:} Removes the raw conversational context from the decomposition stage (Stage 1). \item \textbf{Zero-Shot:} Runs all stages without few-shot examples, using only task instructions. \end{enumerate}